exploratoria/exploratoria.github.io/exhibits/waves/spherical-wave/readme.md

 * Click "random" to see the wave traveling through a random distribution of particles

-* Change the variable named "amplitude" in the `displacement()` function to change the size of the oscillations
+* Change the variable named "amplitude" in the `displacement()` function to alter the size of the oscillations

 * Change the code in the `displacement()` function to distort the spherical nature of the wave